bobbidigi/Sprint-Challenge-React-Wars/README.md

 Your finished project must include all of the following requirements:

-- [ ] Fetch a list of Star Wars characters from the [Star Wars API (or SWAPI)](https://swapi.co/) and render them to the screen.
+- [ X] Fetch a list of Star Wars characters from the [Star Wars API (or SWAPI)](https://swapi.co/) and render them to the screen.
-- [ ] Follow the documentation to learn how to fetch a list of "people".
+- [ X] Follow the documentation to learn how to fetch a list of "people".
 However, don't spend _too_ long on this.
 Here is a link for you to follow if you've looked around the docs for about 15 minutes or so and haven't found where to go - [Secret Link to Awesomeness 🤫](https://swapi.co/documentation#people).
-- [ ] Set the data you fetch to state.
+- [X ] Set the data you fetch to state.
-- [ ] Map over the list and render a component for each character on the page.
+- [X ] Map over the list and render a component for each character on the page.
-- [ ] You must display at least one element for each star wars character in the data set.
+- [X ] You must display at least one element for each star wars character in the data set.
-- [ ] The elements must be styled with either SemanticUI or styled-components - don't rely on browser default styles.
+- [X ] The elements must be styled with either SemanticUI or styled-components - don't rely on browser default styles.

 #### Required best practices:

-- [ ] Consistent naming.
+- [X ] Consistent naming.
 Examples: variables, functions, Components, and file/folder organization.
-- [ ] Consistent spacing.
+- [X ] Consistent spacing.
 Examples: line breaks, around arguments and before/after functions.
-- [ ] Consistent quotation usage.
+- [X ] Consistent quotation usage.
-- [ ] Spell-check.
+- [X ] Spell-check.
-- [ ] Schedule time to review, refine and reassess your work.
+- [X ] Schedule time to review, refine and reassess your work.

 It is better to submit a challenge that meets [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) than one that attempts too much and fails.